 Classes and labs that are co-requisite must be registered for, together.
 Therefore, you will need to waitlist on classes and labs that are co-requisite at the same time.

 All holds must be cleared prior to any registration activity (this includes waitlisted classes).

-As long as you are still within the 24 hour window you can add the class by going to the Add or Drop Classes screen in Badger Web.
+As long as you are still within the 24 hour window (or 12 hour window during the first week of school) you can add the class by going to the Add or Drop Classes screen in Badger Web.
 You will then need to type in the CRN in the Add Classes Worksheet and click submit changes.
 This will register you for the class, and not put you on the waiting list.